 Curricular Practical Training (CPT) is a structured educational program which combines classroom learning with productive work experience in a field related to a student's academic program.
-CPT is available to F-1 students who have been lawfully enrolled on a full-time basis in a U.S. university for at least one academic year.
-The work experience must be integral to your established curriculum.
+CPT may be available to certain F-1 students.

 - Lawfully enrolled full-time in a U.S. university for at least one academic year (two consecutive long semesters) immediately prior to the semester in which the CPT will take place.

 - Meet all CPT requirements of the UT Dallas Jonsson School Industrial Practice Program (all ECS students) or UT Dallas Career Center (all other students).

 - Have not failed a previous CPT course.

 - Must have completed at least one semester at UT Dallas

 CPT authorization is required for F-1 students even where the internship is unpaid.
 Students who engage in unpaid activities that would constitute‘employment’ under labor laws will be considered to be ‘employed.’
 If an unpaid internship is not covered by an authorization such as CPT or OPT, F-1 students are risking their immigration status.

 - Contact the appropriate internship office for introductory information and to obtain CPT approval